Sefirot: Building Blocks of the Matrix Worlds

 To recap, the above three sefirot are not directly involved in our day-to-day reality, or that of the Matrix characters.
 The exception to this is that humans freed from the Matrix connect (one or more times) with the Oracle.
 She is the ‘nearest’ to them of the three upper emanations.

-Thus, the Oracle (as Binah) is seen as the “entry point” to the three higher intelligences when viewing from the “bottom-up.”
+Thus, the Oracle (as Binah) is seen as the “entry point” to the three highest sefirot when viewing from the “bottom-up.”
 Binah is also called the ‘mother’ to the lower emanations.

 Now it gets interesting.
 The next six emanations, though having their own distinct characteristics, also function as a ‘unit.’
 You can think of these as six areas we need to repair in order to improve and move forward.

-They are called “emotive” attributes and referred to as ‘middot’ (mee-dote), but this is not ’emotion’ as typically thought of.
+They are called “emotive” attributes, but this is not ’emotion’ as typically thought of.

 In the Matrix, especially with Neo, the repair of these six, is especially associated with the means of returning to the Source.
 (Working up the path of the One.)
-This is the aspect of knowing (connecting to) one’s “true self” (made in the “Image of God”) as we discuss in our article on the Temet Nosce sign in the Oracle’s apartment.
+This is the aspect of knowing (connecting to) one’s “true self,” as we discuss in our article on the Temet Nosce sign in the Oracle’s apartment.